suryavip/SimpleFOC-Hoverboard-IBT2-Pico/README.md

 Examples for implementing [SimpleFOC library](https://www.simplefoc.com) for driving hoverboard motor with 2x IBT2 modules and Raspberry Pi Pico.

 ## Warning:
 Powering Hoverboard motor is involving a lot of power.
 You can use my code and follow my guide, but at your own risk.
-Don't proceed until you understand the risk and how to handle it.
+Don't proceed until you understand the risk and how to mitigate and handle it.

 Also, this project is still in progress.
 So far I'm able to make it work with open-loop velocity mode.
 The goal of this project is close-loop mode for Force Feedback Steering Wheel application.